How to Overcome the 3 Biggest Marketing Challenges Facing the Financial Industry

 “With threats from disruptive, agile new business models and declining brand loyalty among customers, the industry is beginning to place increased importance on the customer.”

-There are a number of short-term measures that marketing departments can undertake to assist in the acquisition and retention of customers:
+There are a number of viable measures that marketing departments can undertake to drive sustainable customer acquisition and retention:

 1. Invest in data analytics tools

-Using analytics to understand how customers interact with your brand digitally can help identify frictions and inform marketing strategies going forward to create a more personalized user journey.
+Using analytics – from web and customer analytics to digital experience analytics like Decibel – to understand how customers interact with your brand online can help identify friction in the user experience and inform marketing strategies going forward to create a more personalized user journey.

 2. Take steps to become more transparent

-Traditional financial services must learn from challenger brands, who provide a certain level of transparency by using data they collect to improve their service offerings – customer charters may feel like a gimmick, but if the intent is genuine to enact change, consumers will be more receptive.
+Traditional financial services must learn from challenger brands and disruptive startups who provide a certain level of transparency by using data they collect to improve their service offerings.
+Customer charters may feel like a gimmick, but if the intent is genuine to enact change, consumers will be more receptive.
+And in a time where socials causes are front-of-mind for many consumers, partnering with humanitarian causes can further ignite new levels of customer trust.

 3. Don’t forget about existing customers

 Marketers often dedicate a large portion of their resources to the acquisition of new customers, but this shouldn’t be the sole focus.
-It is important to create clear values and meet promises, even providing discounts and offers to existing customers.
+To prolong customer longevity, you must openly establish clear values and meet promises while doubling down on offerings like timely discounts, account rewards and add-ons, along with continuous product updates.

 In decades gone by, customers would be loyal to financial institutions from childhood to retirement.
-But as the market continues to change and new technologies are introduced, customer satisfaction and loyalty is steadily declining.
+But as the market continues to change and new technologies are introduced by emerging innovators, customer satisfaction and loyalty has become less than stable.

 New entrants to the market are preying on weaknesses that customers in traditional financial institutions face, namely user experience and fees.
-Not only do Square, Apple Pay, and Google have the flexibility to bring new and improved products to the market in days, they also add convenience to increasingly tech-savvy millennial consumers who are twice as likely to switch banks as other consumers.
+Not only do digital-first services – like PayPal, Apple Pay, and Google Pay – have the flexibility to bring new and improved products to the market in days, they also add convenience to increasingly tech-savvy millennial consumers who are twice as likely to switch providers as other consumers.

 “The main threat to traditional institutions who have been slow to innovate is if customers get comfortable using these new technologies to transfer money, they may one day feel confident to use them to store and borrow money.”

-Financial institutions cannot respond to the threats generated by the new market entrants by turning digital overnight.
-But they still have a number advantages over the new upstarts, in particular the vast amount of data and advanced infrastructures to keep customer data safe.
+Financial institutions cannot respond to the threats posed via new market entrants by turning digital overnight.
+But they still have a number advantages over the new upstarts, in particular, the vast amount of data and advanced infrastructures to keep customer data safe.

 If traditional firms can begin to utilize their data to identify key customer behaviors and insights to provide a more personalized customer journey, they will start to regain a competitive advantage over the disruptors.